-Power sets are an important mathematical term and you will most likely run across them quite often.
+Power sets are an important mathematical term, and you will most likely run across them quite often.
 Here is a brief (and thus by far not complete) overview of where they are present.

 - The power set is relevant to probability theory.
 It can define the space of possible events of a random experiment.
 But on a closer look, this needs some refining.
-Therefore the branch of measure theory concerns itself with constructing algebras on the basis of the power set in order to be able to define a probability measure on the event space. - It also plays a crucial role in answering the question of the cardinality of infinite sets: does every infinite set have the same cardinality, or are there still differences, that is, different levels of infinite?
+Therefore, the branch of measure theory concerns itself with constructing algebras on the basis of the power set in order to be able to define a probability measure on the event space. - It also plays a crucial role in answering the question of the cardinality of infinite sets: does every infinite set have the same cardinality, or are there still differences, that is, different levels of infinity?
 In particular, Cantor made an important statement on the connection between power sets and infinite cardinality.
-We look at this problem again in Section 4.2.5. - It is also central to the next chapter about relations as all its definitions are based on the power set.
+We look at this problem again in Section 4.2.5. - It is also central to mathematical relations as they are completely based on the concept of the power set.
+In the next chapter, we will dive deeper into this matter.